-Existing bus priority measures are available on approximately 2,300m of the New North Road corridor with most of this being in the city centre (Anzac Avenue and Symonds Street).
-The absence of dedicated bus priority on most of the corridor requires buses to share road space with general traffic and can result in buses having a slower and more unreliable journey times due to being stuck in traffic, particularly in locations which experience congestion during peak periods.
+Existing bus priority measures are available on approximately 2.3 km of the New North Road corridor with most of this being in the city centre (Anzac Avenue and Symonds Street).
+The absence of dedicated bus priority on most of the corridor requires buses to share road space with general traffic and can result in buses having a slower and more unreliable journey time due to being stuck in traffic, particularly in locations that experience congestion during peak periods.

-For the remainder of the corridor there are no close by cycle routes with the only exception being the North western cycleway.
+For the remainder of the corridor, there is no close by cycle routes with the only exception being the Northwestern cycleway.
 This is approximately 200m away from the corridor at Kingsland and 1km away from the corridor at Mount Albert.
-Despite this being close to the corridor, there is currently no safe and attractive cycling facilities connecting New North Road and the North western cycleway.
+Despite this being close to the corridor, there is currently no safe and attractive cycling facilities connecting New North Road and the Northwestern cycleway.